Butte Falls, OR Property Crime Rates and Non-Violent Crime Maps

 • In Bethany, OR, crime costs $80 per person, which is $276 less than in Butte Falls

-The table below shows the total cost of crime to the residents of Butte Falls for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Butte Falls, with the projected cost per resident.

 Crime